Continue your pursuit of professional growth.

 Follow the money: Fraud investigation, auditing, and complex decision-making all require the ability to track patterns of financial transactions and identify discrepancies.
-Accounting and finance professionals can gain these tools through Isenberg’s Graduate Certificate in Forensic Accounting, which can be earned either entirely online or with some classes offered at the university’s Newton campus, just eight miles from downtown Boston.
+Accounting and finance professionals can gain these tools through Isenberg’s Graduate Certificate in Forensic Accounting.

 If you’re considering applying to the Isenberg Master of Science in Accounting program, all of these certificate credits will transfer toward that degree.

 CPA CONTINUING EDUCATION REQUIREMENTS